Herman Miller Embody Review (2026)

 Standard Embody vs. Gaming Edition: Which Should You Buy?

 Herman Miller partnered with Logitech G to release a gaming-focused version of the Embody in 2020.
 The two chairs share the same frame, mechanism, and adjustments.
-The differences are focused on the seat and aesthetics.
+The differences are in the seat and aesthetics.

 | Feature | Standard Embody | Gaming Edition (Logitech G) |